Theming Sites

 A properly rendered output from the custom template

-We just overrode the layout!
+We just overrode the default layout!
 The default site builder has several other templates we can override.
 Heck, we can also define our own templates to be used within our overridden template.
 The possibilities for extending the look of your foonoo sites are endless.